Using UX principles to strengthen vintage in-person experiences

 Each section of shelves should list popular titles expected in its alphabetical proximity, but are actually shelved under their directors or staff picks.
 For example, “Looking for Who Framed Roger Rabbit?
 See Zemeckis on the Director’s Wall.”

-Since the staff picks and themed shelves are frequently updated, we can use a similar tactic but leave enough blank space for shift leads to write the movie title and their name in a dry-erase marker.
+Since the staff picks and themed shelves are frequently updated, we can use a similar tactic but leave enough blank space for shift leads to write the movie title and their name with a dry-erase marker.
 These signs can be smaller and displayed from underneath the exact, would-be location of the staff pick.

 Mockup signage to direct members to the directors' wall and staff picks